DrCWO/Acourate-for-miniSharc-from-miniDSP-Ltd/README.md

 To run the script SCILAB 6.0.2 must be installed on your Windows-10 PC that can be downloaded [here](https://www.scilab.org/download/6.0.2).

-In the example folder files reside, that are produces by Acourate after a measurement was taken with 44.1kHz and correction filters for 44.1 and 96kHz were generated.
+In the example folder files reside, that are produced by Acourate after a measurement was taken with 44.1kHz and correction filters for 44.1 and 96kHz were generated.
 You must have these files in your Acourate workspace to run the script successfully.